Stephen-Hamilton-C/SigmonLED-Arduino/README.md

   - `o`: Ocean
   - `l`: Lava
   - `f`: Forest
-    - (Entered after palette selection)
-    - `l`: Linear blending.
-    - `n`: No blending.
 - ``P``: Enter Solid Palette mode.
   - See `p` for arguments.
+- `l`: Linear palette color blending.
+- `n`: No palette color blending.
 - ``B``: Set Brightness.
   - See `r` for how to set the value.
 - ``d``: Set Delay in ms. (applicable to Palette and Solid Palette modes)
-  - `0000` - `9999`: Set the delay to this value.
-Note that the number must be 4 characters long, no matter how small the number.
-Example: d0100 will set the delay to 100 ms, but d100 will make SigmonLED wait for one more number.
+  - `000` - `FFF`: Set the delay to this value.
+Note that the number must be 3 characters long, no matter how small the number.
+Example: `d0AF` will set the delay to 175 ms, but `dAF` will make SigmonLED wait for one more number.
 - ``S``: Sleep.
 Turns off LEDs.
 - ``W``: Wake.
 Turns LEDs on full brightness at full white.
 - ``C``: upload a custom palette.
   - Takes in 16 groupings of r, g, and b; each followed by a `#`.
-  - For example, each grouping is `r255g000b255#`, which would set that palette index to pink.
+  - For example, each grouping is `rFFg00bFF#`, which would set that palette index to pink.
   - Once the 16 groupings are fed in, add another `#` to the end to finalize the upload.
-  - See [This PasteBin](https://pastebin.com/atVPAubi) for an example custom palette string.
+  - See [This PasteBin](https://pastebin.com/Wz3fSjUW) for an example custom palette string.
   - Once the palette is uploaded, SigmonLED enters Palette mode, unless the Arduino is already in SolidPalette mode.

-Command example: `r127g000b255` will make all LEDs turn purple. \
+Command example: `r7Fg00b7F` will make all LEDs turn purple. \
 Command example: `prl` will activate the Rainbow palette with linear blending.

+Note that *all* hexadecimal numbers must use **capital letters**.
+Sending `rff` will decode as 0, but sending `rFF` will decode as 255.

 ## Licensed
 SigmonLED is licensed under the GNU General Public License v3.0.
 You can find the license details in the `LICENSE` file in the main branch.
 Feel free to repurpose, redistribute, and branch off this code anytime :D